Getting the most out of an Engage Intensive Class

 Are you not singed up for the current class?

-If you would like to sign up for my current class on the "Formation & Reliability of the Bible" you can sign up here.
+If you would like to sign up for my current class on the "A Defense of the 5 Solas" you can sign up here.
 All that register for the class will receive a copy of the notes and recordings.